SPLICE: A Synthetic Paid Loss and Incurred Cost Experience Simulator: Introduction

 Although the three additional incurred loss modules in \texttt{SPLICE} could theoretically be used with any claims occurrence, notification and payment base (with care), we chose to make \texttt{SynthETIC} a required package, and use its existing structure without modifications. \texttt{SynthETIC} simulates paid claim experience of individual claims at a transactional level (key dates associated with a claim---e.g. settlement date---and claim payments).
 It offers an extremely flexible and complex base already: its modules represent specific features of the paid claim experience (e.g. claim sizes), and their plug-in nature hands control of these features to the user.
 Furthermore, when considering the output of \texttt{SynthETIC} along with those of \texttt{SPLICE}, the transactional simulation output now comprises key dates, and both claim payments and revisions of estimated incurred losses, and all this in a coherent and flexible format.
 This justifies the name of the package introduced in this paper: \texttt{S}ynthetic \texttt{P}aid \texttt{L}oss and \texttt{I}ncurred \texttt{C}ost \texttt{E}xperience (\texttt{SPLICE}).

 Finally, we refer to reason (ii) above, which mentioned the usefulness of synthetic data for model development and validation; see also Section \ref{S_gran}.
+The \textit{Annals of Actuarial Science} requires that submissions to its Actuarial Software stream demonstrate the analysis workflow using both synthetic and real data, highlighting the importance of synthetic data in this regard.
 When using \texttt{SynthETIC} and \texttt{SPLICE} together, the user has full control of the mechanics of the evolution of an individual claim.
 In particular, the user can decide the level of dependencies to include between different claim variates and test the effectiveness of any proposed new model in detecting such interactions.
 Indeed, by testing the proposed model against data across a spectrum of complexity, the user may derive new insights into the its strengths and weaknesses, which is one main advantage of using synthetic data over real data.
-This is developed in Section \ref{sec:synthetic application}.
+This is developed in Section \ref{ssec:alternative-datasets}.